Residence Nil Rate Band (RNRB): Facts

 - What is the ‘downsizing addition’

-Starting on 6 April 2017, the RNRB is being phased in over four tax years.
+Starting on 6 April 2017, the RNRB was phased in over four tax years.
 The maximum amounts available to an individual are given below:

 After 2020/21 these values will automatically increase each year by reference to the Consumer Prices Index (CPI), unless the Treasury decides otherwise.